openshift/openshift-origin-design/conventions/documentation/actionmenus.md

     * `Edit Container import`

 Naming of actions:
-- Actions for resources do not need to include the resource’s name they affect, unless many resource types can be affected in the actions menu.
+- Actions for resources do not need to include the resource’s name they affect, unless many resource types can be affected in the actions menu (e.g. taking action on HorizontalPodAutoscalers from Deployment action menu).
 - Create, Edit, Delete are the exceptions in that they always include the full name of the resource they affect.
 - Action labels should follow the [capitalization convention](http://openshift.github.io/openshift-origin-design/conventions/documentation/capitalization.html).